More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Results

 \subsection{AI Model Training Life Cycle Impact Assessment}

-This section presents the LCIA results for our two FU configurations, which characterize the training of GPT-4 and BLOOM.
+We present the LCIA results for two FU configurations, which characterize the training of GPT-4 and BLOOM.
 This approach captures the environmental implications of AI-as-a-service considered at the GPU cluster scale, where computational resources are deployed temporarily for specific training objectives before being reallocated or decommissioned.
-Subsequently, the results are normalized following the planetary boundary framework.
-Finally, given that results show significant variability depending on operational assumptions, we conduct a sensitivity analysis to account for a range of usage contexts.
+Subsequently, the results are normalized following the planetary boundary (PB) framework to contextualize impact magnitudes relative to Earth system thresholds.
+Given substantial variability in environmental outcomes across operational parameters, we conduct sensitivity analyses spanning realistic ranges of hardware utilization, lifespan, and power consumption to capture context-dependent uncertainty in impact estimates.